antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 The graph format has following attributes:

 * `id` - unique value that identifies the graph.
+* `name` - human-readable name of the graph.
+* `additionalData` - any JSON-like data that provides additional information regarding the graph.
 * `nodes` - array that specifies all nodes in the dataflow.
   Every element is of type [Node](#node).
 * `connections` - array that specifies all connections in the dataflow.